 Interruption of Tenant’s Business.
-If a Material Interference results from (x) an interruption of utilities, services or access to the Building or the Land; (y) Landlord’s breach of this Lease (regardless of whether any cure period has elapsed); or (z) the activities of any Landlord Parties on or in the Building or the Land, then the following remedies will apply:
+If a Material Interference results from (x) an interruption of utilities, services or access to the Building or the Land caused by Landlord Parties; (y) Landlord’s breach of this Lease; or (z) the activities of any Landlord Parties on or in the Building or the Land, then the following remedies will apply:

-if the Material Interference is an event described in (y) or (z), or is an event described in (x) and due to the actions, omissions, or negligence of any Landlord Party, then beginning on the sixth (6th) Business Day after any such event, Base Rent and Operating Expenses will abate in proportion to the square footage of the Premises affected until the problem is corrected, provided that, if any such Material Interference continues for more than one hundred eighty (180) days (which may be extended for Force Majeure up to thirty (30) days), then Tenant may terminate this Lease on thirty (30) days’ notice, provided that such termination will be null and void if the Material Interference is cured within such thirty (30)-day period; or
+if the Material Interference is an event described in (y) or (z), or is an event described in (x) and due to the actions, omissions, or negligence of any Landlord Party, then beginning on the sixth (6th) Business Day after any such event, Base Rent and Operating Expenses will abate in proportion to the square footage of the Premises affected until the problem is corrected.

-if the Material Interference is not due to the actions, omissions, or negligence of any Landlord Party, then Base Rent and Operating Expenses will not abate; provided that if any such Material Interference continues for more than two hundred seventy (270) days (which may be extended for Force Majeure up to thirty (30) days), then Tenant may terminate this Lease on thirty (30) days’ notice, provided that such termination will be null and void if the Material Interference is cured within such thirty (30)-day period.
+notwithstanding anything herein to the contrary, if the Material Interference is not due to the actions, omissions, or negligence of any Landlord Party, then Base Rent and Operating Expenses will not abate; provided that if any such Material Interference continues for more than two hundred seventy (270) days (which may be extended for Force Majeure ), then Tenant may terminate this Lease on thirty (30) days’ notice, provided that such termination will be null and void if the Material Interference is cured within such thirty (30)-day period (which may be extended for Force Majeure).

 Generator.
 At Tenant’s sole cost and subject to the Plan Approval Process, Tenant may install, operate, test, and maintain one or more battery storage systems, generators, and fuel tanks (collectively, the “Generator”) in or adjacent to the Building in a location acceptable to Landlord.
 The Generator and Generator pads will be constructed in accordance with plans and specifications approved in advance by Landlord, which plans will include fencing and curbing as is necessary to contain any fuel spill.
 At Tenant’s sole cost and either prior to the expiration of the Lease Term or during the Removal Period (if applicable), Tenant will remove the Generator but not the Generator pads.